orangeNotebook/rate-movies/README.md

 ## How to run

-To run, first update the .env with the correct credentials
+To run, first create a .env in the server with the correct credentials

 Next, install dependencies in frontend and server